-The mode of operation, the method number to run (when using Method control), and basic operating parameters (when using Direct control) are selected from the MAIN screen.
+Use the MAIN screen to select the mode of operation, the method number to run (when using Method control), and basic operating parameters (when using Direct control).

 Active data is displayed on the screen in large characters.

 Figure C-3.
 Main Screen